Lattice Reduced and Complete Convex Bodies: Acknowledgements

 \section{Acknowledgements}

 The authors wish to thank Martina Juhnke-Kubitzke, Thomas Kahle, Raman Sanyal and Christian Stump for organizing the Combinatorial CoworkSpace 2022, where this collaboration started.
-Many thanks go to Gennadiy Averkov, Francisco Santos, Martin Henk, Bernardo Gonz\'{a}lez Merino and Stefan Kuhlmann for helpful discussions about various sections of the paper.
+Many thanks go to Gennadiy Averkov, Bernardo Gonz\'{a}lez Merino, Martin Henk, Antonello Macchia, Stefan Kuhlmann and Francisco Santos, for helpful discussions about various sections of the paper.
+We also thank the anonymous referee for their helpful remarks which significantly improved the quality of the paper.
 Ansgar Freyer is partially supported by the Austrian Science Fund (FWF) Project P34446-N.

 [1]{}

 \begin{appendices}